yesubc/wp-workshop/README.md

 1. Change http://localhost/wp-workshop/ to your database table of mytheme_options.
 2. Gulp and NPM install in your theme location i.e. wp-content\themes\mytheme.
 3. You need to install 'nodejs', 'npm' if you don't have them already.
-4. Less automation; Go to "gulpfile.js" and enable to "Less" and disable to "SASS".
+4. Less Automation; Go to "gulpfile.js" and enable to "Less" and disable to all "SASS" property.